Photo credit Convergent Energy & Power

 Electric Vehicle Charging Infrastructure

-• In preparation for the expected increase in transition to Electric Vehicles (EVs) and the expected demand for charging infrastructure,
+In preparation for the expected increase in the transition to electric vehicles (EVs) and the expected demand for charging infrastructure, the vision is to install EV charging infrastructure at strategic community sites – essentially near where people live, work and shop.

 Photo credit Getty Images: On-site rooftop solar and solar farm combination